ringonotts/batmon_ha/README.md

 # Integrating BatMon sensors to your Home Assistant

 1. Go to Settings->Devices & services
+2. Your BatMon devices should apear in the "Discovered" section - if so, press "ADD" and proceed to step 6.
- 2. Click “+ ADD INTEGRATION”
+3. If no BatMon devices are discovered and they are in range, Click “+ ADD INTEGRATION”
- 3. In the search bar for “Select brand” type “batmon”
+4. In the search bar for “Select brand” type “batmon”
- 4. Click on the BatMon result
+5. Click on the BatMon component result to discover your nearby devices
- 5. Configure the popup config flow with the details of your BatMon devices you noted in the pre-requisites **Note**: The “state_of_charge_handling” is generally set to “ignore” unless the BatMon is monitoring a Battery bank
+6. Configure the popup config flow with the details of your BatMon devices you noted in the pre-requisites **Note**: The “state_of_charge_handling” is generally set to “unchecked” unless the BatMon is monitoring a Battery bank
-6. If you want to calculate the State of Charge please also enter the size of your battery bank in Amp Hours (Ah).
+7. If you want to calculate the State of Charge please also enter the size of your battery bank in Amp Hours (Ah).
-7. Click the “add_another” checkbox if you would like to configure another BatMon device in your HA instance
 8. Press “SUBMIT” and allow HA to connect to your BatMon device(s).
-**NOTE**: If any of your BatMon devices are still connected over Bluetooth to any other Bluetooth client (like the BatMon smartphone app) then this stage will not work and you will have to disconnect your BatMons from the Bluetooth client and start this phase again
-9. Add the new BatMon entities to your Home Assistant Overview page

 # Support
 Please feel free to raise issues or questions in the issue's form and we will get back to you ASAP